khaledh/khaledh.github.io/docs/osdev/17-tss.md

 # Task State Segment

 While running in user mode, an interrupt/exception or a system call causes the CPU to switch to kernel mode.
 This causes a change in privilege level (from CPL=3 to CPL=0).
 The CPU cannot use the user stack while in kernel mode, since the interrupt could have been caused by something that makes the stack unusable, e.g. a page fault caused by running out of stack space.
 So, the CPU needs to switch to a known good stack.
 This is where the Task State Segment (TSS) comes in.

 The TSS originally was designed to support hardware task switching.
 This is a feature that allows the CPU to switch between multiple tasks (each having its own TSS) without software intervention.
 This feature is not used in modern operating systems, which rely on software task switching, but the TSS is still used to switch stacks when entering kernel mode.

 The TSS on x64 contains two sets of stack pointers:

 * One set holds three stack pointers, `RSP0`, `RSP1`, and `RSP2`, to use when switching to CPL=0, CPL=1, and CPL=2, respectively.
 Typically, only `RSP0` is used when switching from user mode to kernel mode, since rings 1 and 2 are not used in modern operating systems.
-* The other set holds so-called Interrupt Stack Table, which can hold up to seven stack pointers, `IST1` through `IST7`, to use when handling interrupts.
+* The other set holds the so-called Interrupt Stack Table, which can hold up to seven stack pointers, `IST1` through `IST7`, to use when handling interrupts.
 The decision to use one of those stacks is made by the Interrupt Descriptor Table entry for the interrupt.
 The stack pointer to use is stored in the `IST` field of the IDT entry.
 This means that different interrupts can use different stacks.
 If an IDT entry doesn't specify a stack, the CPU uses the stack pointed to by `RSP0`.

 Here's a diagram of the TSS structure: